vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

      /recruitment>`_)

 Depending on the mail server, there might be several methods to fetch emails.
-The easiest and most recommended method is to manage one email address per Odoo alias in the mail server.
+The easiest and most recommended method is to manage one email address per Leansoft alias in the mail server.

 * Create the corresponding email addresses in the mail server (**catchall@**, **bounce@**, **sales@**, etc.).
 * Set the :guilabel:`Alias Domain` name in :menuselection:`Settings --> General Settings -->
   Discuss`.
 Changing the :guilabel:`Alias Domain` will change the catchall's domain for the database.
-* If the database's hosting type is Odoo on-premise, create an :guilabel:`Incoming Mail Server` in Odoo for each alias.
+* If the database's hosting type is Leansoft on-premise, create an :guilabel:`Incoming Mail Server` in Leansoft for each alias.
 To create a new incoming server go to: :menuselection:`Settings --> Discuss --> Custom Mail Servers --> Incoming Mail Servers --> New` Fill out the form according to the email provider's settings.
 Leave the :guilabel:`Actions to Perform on Incoming Mails` field blank.
   Once all the information has been filled out, click on :guilabel:`TEST & CONFIRM`.